 Final Words

 Moderation and mindful brewing remain key.
-Embrace pour over coffee, balancing enjoyment with health considerations.
+Embrace pour-over coffee, balancing enjoyment with health considerations.

 FAQs

-What kind of coffee is good for cholesterol?
+What kind of coffee is best for cholesterol?

-Why does coffee raise cholesterol?
+How does coffee affect cholesterol?